Albuquerque International Sunport: Facilities

 The Albuquerque International Sunport covers 2039 acre and has three runways.
-In the year ending February 28, 2022, the Sunport had 134,024 aircraft operations with an average of 367 per day: 29% scheduled commercial, 20% air taxi, 36% general aviation and 15% military.
+In 2025, the Sunport had 155,854 aircraft operations with an average of 427 per day: 29% scheduled commercial, 20% air taxi, 36% general aviation and 15% military.
 As of February 2022, there were 205 fixed-wing aircraft and 33 helicopters based at the Sunport, 48 (20%) of which were military-affiliated.
 ABQ's terminal, which was expanded in the late 1980s, and again to its present size in 1996, encompasses 574,000 sq ft (53,300 m^{2}) of space.
 The Sunport has a Pueblo Revival style passenger terminal which houses two concourses and an area for commuter airline gates.

 The largest passenger aircraft scheduled into Albuquerque is the Boeing 737-900ER, operated by Delta Air Lines on flights to Atlanta.
 American Airlines occasionally operates Airbus A321's as equipment swaps.
 The largest regular passenger aircraft used to be the Boeing 757-200 and McDonnell Douglas MD-90, both operated by Delta, who flew the aircraft to and from Atlanta, Cincinnati, and Minneapolis.
 The largest commercial aircraft the Sunport usually sees is a FedEx or UPS Boeing 767-300, replacing the latter's McDonnell Douglas DC-10 and McDonnell Douglas MD-11 that now only fly in on rare occasions.
 The largest passenger aircraft to have ever flown in is the Boeing 747-400 which was operated by Atlas Air on a military charter flight on January 27, 2021.
 Another large aircraft, the Boeing 777 flying for United Airlines, has been diverted to the Sunport from Denver International Airport on several occasions.

 In 2013, the aerial firefighting company, 10 Tanker Air Carrier, moved its headquarters to Albuquerque and currently have four DC-10 large air tankers based out of the Albuquerque International Sunport.

 The largest aircraft of any type to regularly visit ABQ is the C-5 Galaxy.
 In 1974, and again from 1982 through 1992, the Sunport had scheduled Trans World Airlines Lockheed L-1011s.
 The largest aircraft to have ever visited the Sunport is the Antonov An-124, of which some have landed at ABQ on a couple of extremely rare occasions.